Narendra M. Patel

-Narendra M. Patel was a Ugandan politician of Indian origin and former speaker of the legislature.
+Narendra M. Patel was a Ugandan politician of Indian origin and former Speaker of the Parliament of Uganda.

 Patel was 85 years old in 2012, so he was born sometime between 1926 and 1928.
 He was born in Pij, Kheda district, Gujarat province, in India.
 He has a law degree from University of Bombay.
 He worked in private practice in Uganda.

 Patel was elected to the Parliament of Uganda in 1962 from Mbale constituency, under the banner of Uganda People's Congress.
 He was the speaker of the Parliament of the First Republic in 1963.
 Patel was described to not have wielded much power with respect to Obote's government.
 He was the speaker until president Milton Obote abrogated the constitution in 1971.

 Patel then returned to private practice.
 He left Uganda in 1973, when Idi Amin ordered all Ugandans of Asian origin to leave the country.
 Patel first left for India, and then settled to Australia.
 He died in Baroda, India, in December 2012.